elliotgoodrich/filmbot/README.md

   * `DiscordUserID` is a string matching the users's Discord ID who nominated this film
   * `CastVotes` is a non-negative integer representing the number of votes cast for this film
   * `AttendanceVotes` is a non-negative integer representing the number of attendance votes for the user who nominated this film
-  * `UsersAttended` is a set containing the user's Discord IDs of those who have attended
+  * `UsersAttended` is `NULL` for unwatched films or a non-empty set containing the user's Discord IDs of those who have attended (DynamoDB does not support empty string sets)
   * `DateNominated` is an ISO 8601 formatting string of the UTC datetime this film was nominated